-Safaricom Platinum addresses customers shopping for deals and are heavy data users whether they are on Prepaid and Postpaid plans.
+Safaricom Platinum addresses customers who are shopping for deals and are heavy data users, whether they are on Prepaid of Postpaid plans..

 This innovative digital-only proposition is exclusively available on MySafaricom App, and offers customers a range of monthly plans with voice, SMS and data services.
 It also offers access to lifestyle-friendly offers in partnership with brands such as Shell, eatout.com and Ticketsasa.
 Customers have two options when they sign up for Platinum: Platinum Plus and Platinum.